R-Van-Laer/One-Dimensional-Schr-dinger-Equation/README.md

   the two header files present in this directory (Matrix AND Potential).

-- In "Results," there are my results as previously mentioned.
+- In "Result," there are my results as previously mentioned.
   However, do not be alarmed if you do not see such a file when you run the code.
 "DatFile" files should appear; they are the results.